uwuser/MCsim/README.md

  ```
 The first token represents the address of the request.
 The second token accounts for the type of the access and the last token represnts the number of CPU instructions before the memory request

-# Building and Running MCsim
+# Building and Running MCsim - Standalone

 MCsim requires a C++11 compiler (e.g., clang++, g++-5).
 To build an optimized MCsim simply follow: